crischutu07/sd-j/README.md

-# sd-j
+# Serial Designation J
-Silly fact about Serial Designation J, a character from Murder Drones
+Silly fact about Serial Designation J, a character from Murder Drones.